Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 Is: A structured clarification after evaluation to confirm deliverability, risks, assumptions, and value for money.
 Notes are recorded and can form part of the contract clarification schedule.

 Isn’t: A chance to introduce a new model, materially change price, or dilute commitments that affected scoring.
-Commissioners must preserve fairness and auditability.
+Commissioners must preserve fairness, equal treatment, and audit trails.

 🧭 The PTN Objectives (Commissioner Lens)